PatrickRay88/data-mining-virality-analysis/README.md

 ### Stage C - Natural Experiments (Optional)
 Analyze same-URL, different-title pairs for quasi-causal evidence.

-### Stage D - Cross-platform Transfer
+### Stage D - Cross-platform Transfer (Future Work)
-Test Reddit→HN and HN→Reddit model transferability.
+Collectors and modeling hooks are in place, but cross-platform transfer has not been executed because Hacker News data was not collected for this iteration.

 ## Data Collection Notes

 - **Reddit**: Uses PRAW API with rate limiting and early snapshot collection. `bin/run_snapshot_collector.py` polls `/new` feeds on a schedule, persists normalized slices, and records 5/15/30/60-minute score snapshots for exposure modeling.
-- **Hacker News**: Uses free JSON API for "newstories" stream
+- **Hacker News**: Collector script targets the JSON API for "newstories" stream, but no HN snapshots are included yet
 - **Ethics**: Public data only, anonymized authors, TOS compliant
 - **Storage**: All data stored as Parquet files for efficient analysis